katie-allen/classslides/math335/ds_day3.Rmd

 <br>

 - You decide.
-- What solution format is the most useful for this data science problem?
+- What solution format is the most useful for your data science problem?
 - Slightly more helpful answer: Probably an R Markdown report.
 Anything else you'll have to learn on your own.
+- The focus will be on analysis through visualization, not statistics or algorithms.
 - At the end of the semester, you'll present your project in front of the class.

-## Picking a topic (Case Study 2)
+## Exploring topics (Case Study 2)

 <br>

 - Keep in mind that not all questions can be (easily) answered with data.
 - Pick a question that can be answered by the end of the semester.

-## Want to see my current project?

 # Looking Ahead {data-background=#e8c35d}